Strong leadership is critical to the success of any organization -- especially school districts.

 Chris Trahan joined NSC in 2022.
 An experienced public relations practitioner, Trahan most recently served as director of communications for Family Forward, a St. Louis non-profit.

-Trahan has prior experience in school public relations and communications, having served as the director of communications and community engagement with the East Baton Rough Parish School System in Louisiana.
+Trahan has prior experience in school public relations and communications, having served as the director of communications and community engagement with the East Baton Rouge Parish School System in Louisiana.
 He also worked in the corporate sector.

 Trahan earned his Bachelor’s Degree from Louisiana State University and is a past president of the Public Relations Association of Louisiana - Baton Rouge chapter.
 He is currently working toward his Accreditation in Public Relations certification.